Components of State Anti-Bullying Laws and Regulations

 Do Illinois anti-bullying laws and regulations cover cyberbullying that occurs off-campus?

 Yes.
-Illinois anti-bullying laws cover off-campus conduct if the behavior causes a substantial disruption to the educational process or orderly operation of a school, and if a school administrator or teacher receives a report that bullying has occurred and does not require a district or school to staff or monitor any non-school-related activity, function, or program.
+Illinois anti-bullying laws cover off-campus conduct involving the transmission of information from a computer that is accessed at a non-school-related location, activity, function, or program or from the use of technology or an electronic device that is not owned, leased, or used by a school district or school if the behavior causes a substantial disruption to the educational process or orderly operation of a school, and if a school administrator or teacher receives a report that bullying through this means has occurred.
+The law does not require a district or school to staff or monitor any non-school-related activity, function, or program.

 What are the policy requirements for schools to prevent and respond to bullying behavior?